gabepublic/aws-cloudformation-templates/README.md

 Deploy a basic VPC with 4 subnets:
 - 2 publics and 2 privates
 - across 2 fixed availability zones (`us-west-2a`, and `us-west-2b`)

+**Goal:**
+- to demonstrate how to create the basic barebone VPC with 4 subnets

 ### Create the stack